spiffe/spiffe/ssc/elections/ELECTION_ISSUE_TEMPLATE.md

 ### Electing an SSC Member
 The SPIFFE project uses the [CIVS](https://civs.cs.cornell.edu/) tool to conduct its elections.
 Once the polls open, all eligible participants will receive an email from this tool.
 The email includes a link which can be used to vote.
 Do not share this link, as it is private.

-If you ar in the list of eligible participants, and you don't receive a link on the day the polls open, please contact the SSC at ssc@spiffe.io.
+If you are in the list of eligible participants, and you don't receive a link on the day the polls open, please contact the SSC at ssc@spiffe.io.

 Each participant casts a single ranked vote.
 If more than one SSC seat is available, the top N nominees will be selected.